YalePrivacyLab/tracker-profiles/trackers/Fidzup.md

 * `fidzup`

 ## Documentation
-Fidzup SDK Not Listed, other code available at https://github.com/Fidzup
+Fidzup SDK not listed, other code available at https://github.com/Fidzup

 ## Products and Services
 Fidzup has two primary services: